itaysnir/itaysnir.github.io/_posts/2024-05-20-pwncollege-dynamic-allocator-misuse.md

 6. `mmap` support for large enough chunks

-Notice tcache completely covers the smallbins and fastbins. \
+Notice tcache completely covers the smallbins and fastbins.
+But there are 2 key differences between tcache and fastbins:

+1. While every tcache bin has a finite size, the fastbins do not - and may be infinitely long.
+This means that in order to start populating the fastbins, all we have to do is to make the corresponding tcachebin being full.

+2. The key difference - the tcache is a memory-manager mechanism specific for a thread.
+This means that its chunks would NEVER be reused by another thread.
+However, the fastbins aren't thread specific - and a same memory region may be reclaimed by multiple threads.

+3. Since the tcache is thread specific, its controlling block, the `tcache_perthread_struct`, resides **within the thread's heap**.
+The tcache bins are also referenced by the `mp` struct, located within libc.
+However, for fastbins the controlling block is the thread's arena - which tracks the current fastbins heads.

-For example, in case a chunk is moved from the unsorted bin into a largebin, it would contain corresponding metadata - `fd, bk, fd_nextsize, bk_nextsize`.
+The in-chunk metadata is dependent on the specific cache.
+For example, in case a chunk is moved from the unsorted bin into a largebin, it would contain the largebin metadata, not tcache metadata - `fd, bk, fd_nextsize, bk_nextsize`.

 ### Wilderness